A memory of a newspaper clipping

 (The swan is white, the duck is white, so how to differentiate between both of them?
 With the milk-water test, the swan is proven swan, the duck is proven duck!)

-I guess the ancients required empirical evidence to distinguish a swan from a duck, a task that many modern humans can perform with relative ease.
+I guess the ancients required empirical evidence to distinguish a swan from a duck.
+Such is a task, incidentally, that many modern humans seem to be able to perform with relative ease.

-Of all the versions of this story that might be floating around the universe, I like the original one I clipped from an unknown newspaper all those years ago, because to me the idea of describing the color white to a blind person is much more abstract and interesting than describing what milk is, since milk, after all, is a substance that can be discerned by other senses.
-But how can you possibly describe “white” without referencing other things?
+Of all the versions of this story that might be floating around the universe, I prefer the original one.
+For the idea of describing the color white to a blind person is much more abstract and interesting than describing what milk is, since milk, after all, is a substance that can be discerned by other senses.
+But how can you possibly describe “white” — or any color — without referencing other things?
+This is a task that pushes language to the limits.
 Such is relativity.